-- A. Policies - 1.
-Recognize and protect the hydrologic functions of floodplains by limiting the use of structural flood hazard reduction measures except where they are necessary to protect existing development and where non-structural flood hazard reduction measures are infeasible. - 2.
-Ensure developments subject to damage or that could result in loss of life do not locate in areas of known flood hazards unless it can be demonstrated by the project proponent that the development is sited, designed and engineered for long-term structural integrity, and that life and property on and off-site are not subject to increased hazards as a result of the development. - 3.
-Limit new development or uses in shoreline jurisdiction, including subdivision of land, that would likely require structural flood hazard reduction measures. - B. Regulations - 1.
-Development in floodplains shall avoid significantly or cumulatively increasing flood hazards.
-Development shall be consistent with this SMP, including Section 4.3 (Environmental Protection), Section 6 (Frequently Flooded Areas) of Appendix B, and all applicable guidelines of the Federal Emergency Management Agency and an approved flood hazard management plan. - 2.
+Recognize and protect the hydrologic functions of floodplains by limiting the use of structural flood hazard reduction measures except where they are necessary to protect existing development and where non-structural flood hazard reduction measures are infeasible.

+- Ensure developments subject to damage or that could result in loss of life do not locate in areas of known flood hazards unless it can be demonstrated by the project proponent that the development is sited, designed and engineered for long-term structural integrity, and that life and property on and off-site are not subject to increased hazards as a result of the development. - 2.
+Limit new development or uses in shoreline jurisdiction, including subdivision of land, that would likely require structural flood hazard reduction measures. - B. Regulations - Development in floodplains shall avoid significantly or cumulatively increasing flood hazards.
+Development shall be consistent with this SMP, including Section 4.3 (Environmental Protection) and Section 6 (Frequently Flooded Areas) of Appendix B, as well as applicable guidelines of the Federal Emergency Management Agency and an approved flood hazard management plan. - 2.
 The channel migration zone (CMZ) is considered to be that area of a stream channel which may erode as a result of normal and naturally occurring processes and has been mapped consistent with WAC 173-26-221(3)(b).
-The Channel Migration Zone Map is available for review with the Clerk Treasurer.
+The Channel Migration Zone Maps are available for review at City Hall.
 Applicants for shoreline development or modification may submit a site-specific CMZ study if they believe these conditions do not exist on the subject property and the map is in error.
 The CMZ study must be prepared consistent with WAC 173-26-221(3)(b), and may include, but is not limited to, historic aerial photographs, topographic mapping, flooding records, and field verification.
-The CMZ study must be prepared by a licensed geologist or engineer with at least five years of applied experience in assessing fluvial geomorphic processes and channel response.
+The CMZ study must be prepared by a licensed geologist or engineer with at least five years of applied experience in assessing fluvial geomorphic processes and channel response. - 3.
+The following uses and activities may be authorized within the CMZ or floodway, provided they are also consistent with Section 6 (Frequently Flooded Areas) of Appendix B: - a.
+Actions that protect or restore the ecosystem-wide processes or ecological functions or development with a primary purpose of protecting or restoring ecological functions and ecosystem-wide processes. - b.
+New development or redevelopment landward of existing legal structures, such as levees, that prevent active channel movement and flooding. - c.
+Existing and ongoing agricultural activities provided that no new restrictions to channel movement are proposed. - d.
+Development of new or expansion or redevelopment of existing bridges, utility lines, public stormwater facilities and outfalls, and other public utility and transportation structures, including trails, where no other feasible alternative exists or the alternative would result in unreasonable and disproportionate costs1.
+Where such structures are allowed, mitigation shall address adversely impacted functions and processes in the affected shoreline.